blacklightpy/vaultofknowledge/History/Israel Palestine Current Affairs.md

-- Israel was
+- Israel has been raiding West Bank since the 2021 tensions
+	- By 2023, West Bank had a death toll of 38, including children
-- Oct 7 2023 Hamas attack and hostages
+- Oct 7 2023 Hamas attack and kidnapping hostages
 	- Started the Israel-Hamas War 2023
 	- Israel asked civilians to relocate south, then bombed the evacuation route
 	- Israel cut off electricity and water supply to Gaza